greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 9. Learning dual transformer network for diffeomorphic registration
 10. Multi-view analysis of unregistered medical images using cross-view transformers
 11. PubMedCLIP: How Much Does CLIP Benefit Visual Question Answering in the Medical Domain?
+12. Ultrasound video transformers for cardiac ejection fraction estimation
-12. More than encoder: Introducing transformer decoder to upsample
+13. More than encoder: Introducing transformer decoder to upsample